M-SenseResearchGroup/pykinematics/README.md

 have been validated against OMC, and include novel methods for estimating sensor-to-sensor relative orientation and sensor-to-segment alignment.

+## Documentation

+Documentation including the below examples, and the API reference can be found at [pykinematics documentation](https://pykinematics.readthedocs.io/en/latest/)

 ## Requirements

 - Python >=3.6